HOME • SEARCH • EMAIL • ABOUT

 Uses

-- Seeds eaten as cereal grain; ground into flour, popped like popcorn, or cooked into porridge.
+- Seeds eaten as cereal grain; ground into flour, popped like popcorn, or cooked into porridge, or made into a confectionery called alegria.
+(26)

 - In Iran and Iraq, seeds and tender leaves are eaten.